opendr-eu/opendr/projects/python/perception/pose_estimation/high_resolution_pose_estimation/README.md

 3. demos/benchmarking_demo.py: A simple benchmarking tool for measuring the performance of High Resolution Pose Estimation in various platforms.
 4. demos/webcam_demo.py: A tool that performs live pose estimation both with high resolution and simple lightweight OpenPose using a webcam.

+NOTE: All demos can run either with "primary ROI selection" mode or with "adaptive ROI selection".
+Use `--method primary` or `--method adaptive` for each case.